 His basic science research interests include understanding and treating brain injury related to high risk perinatal conditions.
-He is about to complete his PhD, titled, “Novel strategies for early detection and treatment of fetal growth restriction related brain injury, with Associate Professor Suzie Miller and Professor Graham Jenkin at the Hudson Institute.
-He has been the recipient of a RACP fellowship; and is a chief investigator on a number of NHMRC and other competitive grants for his research work.
+He completed his PhD, titled, “Novel strategies for early detection and treatment of fetal growth restriction related brain injury” with Professor Suzie Miller and Professor Graham Jenkin at the Hudson Institute inn 2019.
+He has been the recipient of multiple RACP fellowships; and is a chief investigator on a number of NHMRC and other competitive grants for his research work.
 He continues to be involved in translational science work with the Neurodevelopment and Neuroprotection, and Cell Therapy and Regenerative Medicine Groups, and is currently leading a clinical trial of umbilical cord blood derived cells in extremely premature infants.

 He is also heavily involved in medical education and simulation activities both at Monash Children’s Hospital and in low and middle-income countries overseas.
 In particular, he regularly travels to India to facilitate simulation based education workshops for local health workers in obstetric and neonatal emergencies (onesimeducation.com).
 This work has been supported by the Bill and Melinda Gates Foundation and the RACP.

 Aridas JDS, Yawno T, Sutherland AE, Nitsos I, Ditchfield M, Wong FY, Hunt RW, Fahey MC, Malhotra A, Wallace EM, Jenkin G, Miller SL (2018) Systemic and transdermal melatonin administration prevents neuropathology in response to perinatal asphyxia in newborn lambs.
 J Pineal Res 2018 May; 64(4):e12479.